 The types of scholarships that are likely to be approved include:

-• You’d need a letter from your university confirming your scholarship to send to your lender;
+Provide a letter from your university confirming your scholarship status.

-• You need to specify how much time is left on your scholarship - having at least 12 months remaining is beneficial
+Specify how much time remains on your scholarship — having at least 12 months left is generally viewed more favorably.

 Since the majority of lenders won’t accept direct applications for scholarship recipients, you may be better served by going to a mortgage broker who can help you find an appropriate one through their network.
 You can also boost your chances of approval by having another income stream on the application.